 $1 million or more | Class 2 Felony | 8 to 24 years in prison and/or a fine of up to $1,000,0002 |

-In addition to prison time and fines, there is a mandatory penalty for receiving overpaid unemployment insurance.
-If any person receives an overpayment because of his or her false representation or willful failure to disclose a material fact, they shall pay to the Division of Unemployment Insurance the total amount of the overpayment plus a 65% monetary penalty.3
+In addition to prison time and fines, there is a mandatory penalty for receiving overpaid unemployment insurance because of your false representation or willful failure to disclose a material fact.
+You will have to pay to the Division of Unemployment Insurance the total amount of the overpayment plus a 65% monetary penalty.3

-A person who receives overpayment may also be denied benefits for a 4-week period for each week they unlawfully received benefits.
+If you receive overpayment, you may also be denied benefits for a 4-week period for each week you unlawfully received benefits.

-In some cases, alleged fraudsters prosecuted for unemployment fraud may be listed on the Colorado Department of Labor and Employment fraud prevention website.
-This includes listing the individual’s name and county of residence.
+Sometimes, you may be listed on the Colorado Department of Labor and Employment fraud prevention website.
+This includes listing your name and county of residence.

 3. Can I pay back my unemployment to avoid penalties?

 If you received an overpayment through no fault of your own, you may be required to pay back the overpayments.
-Overpayments can occur because a hearing officer reverses a previous award, you are disqualified because you are responsible for losing your job, or because of administrative error.
+Overpayments can occur because:

 4. What are the defenses?